 - Can be allergenic

-- Care required when washing the sleeping bag
+- Care is required when washing the sleeping bag

 Synthetic insulation is usually made from polyester.
 There are many proprietary synthetic insulation materials on the market.
 PrimaLoft, ThermoLite, Quallofil, and Climashield are considered to be among the best ones.